MaxKumundzhiev/CS2020-OST-SM/flink/README.md

 ## How to run the demo

-1. ### you should have a running Cassandra server on your local machine, or somewhere on the internet
+1. ### Please refer to CassandraDb folder for instructions on how to install apache cassandra

 2. ### The data is being served from a streaming microservice inside api folder